QuinnRobinson/Modded-BB-Compat/README.md

 # Modded-BB-Compat
 A Cool Modded BareBones Compatibility Resource Pack

 This is a RESOURCE PACK that I made to create textures for different mods inspired by the BareBones Resource Pack.
-Nothing is directly taken from that resource pack UNLESS if it is a already an existing texture, or its an already existing texture with a couple minor changes I can draw over.
+Nothing is directly taken from that resource pack UNLESS if it is already an existing texture, or its an already existing texture with a couple minor changes I can draw over.

 I WILL NOT make textures towards mods that have already been textures by others.
 This includes:
 - Detail Armor Bar